zapier/zapier-platform-cli/README.md

   test: {
     url: 'https://example.com/api/accounts/me.json'
   },
-  connectionLabel: (z, bundle) => { // Can also be a string, check basic auth for an example
+  connectionLabel: (z, bundle) => { // Can also be a string, check basic auth above for an example
     // bundle.inputData has whatever comes back from the .test function/request, assuming it returns a JSON object return bundle.inputData.email;
   }